-The Klonopin withdrawal timeline generally lines up with the withdrawal periods of most other benzodiazepines, but the specific length of withdrawal will vary from person to person depending factors unique to a given individual, including:
+The Klonopin withdrawal timeline generally lines up with the withdrawal periods of most other benzodiazepines.
+However, the specific length of withdrawal will vary from person to person depending on factors unique to a given individual, including:

-- If they are on a tapering schedule
+- Whether or not they are put on a tapering schedule to stop using Klonopin

 Keeping these factors in mind, the established timeline for Klonopin withdrawal will typically go as followed:

-Because of how long Klonopin stays in a person’s system, the withdrawal period can last a while, but while many of the symptoms will still be present, they will at least have significantly lessened and become easier to manage.
+- Three to Four Weeks: Because of how long Klonopin stays in a person’s system, the withdrawal period can last a while.
+Many of the symptoms will still be present and will, at least, have significantly lessened and become easier to manage.

-Tapering down Klonopin usage can protract the withdrawal process and take as long as two months to complete, but in the case of severe addictions, it is the safest option and a small price to pay for avoiding life-threatening seizures.
+Tapering down Klonopin usage can protract the withdrawal process and take as long as two months to complete.
+In the case of severe addiction, it is the safest option and a small price to pay for avoiding life-threatening seizures.
 Benzodiazepine withdrawal syndrome may also lengthen the withdrawal process.